sumnerevans/sumnerevans.com/content/2019-dc-transatlantic-cruise/2019-05-20-american-history-museum.rst

 saviour is imperfect, because its us; its saints are often elevated for accomplishment, not character; and its sacraments lead to vanity.

-Yet through it all, the American flag has become a worldwide symbol of freedom, prosperity, and stability.

-- Flag was cool
+Despite of all this, the American flag has become a worldwide symbol of freedom, prosperity, and stability.
+So much so that an entire exhibit is dedicated to the display of the most famous flag: the one that the *Star Spangled Banner* was written about.
+I enjoyed seeing that flag, it was very large, and it would have been cool to see it being raised over the Fort McHenry after the all-night naval bombardment by the British forces during the War of 1812.